loum/nparcel/doc/source/interfaces/vsftpd.rst

 Inbound FTP
 ===========
-Each Business Unit must capture failed parcel delivery information into the standard Nparcel-formatted 1250 file.
-These files must be periodically be transferred to the Nparcel B2C replicator system via FTP.
+Each Business Unit must capture failed parcel delivery information into the standard 1250 EDI file.
+These files must be periodically be transferred to the Toll Outlet Portal middleware via FTP.

-The Toll Parcel Portal B2C middleware presents a inbound FTP drop box for each Business Unit.
+The Toll Outlet Portal middleware presents a inbound FTP drop box for each Business Unit.

 .. _ftp_drop_box: